 Apply Makeup on a Clean Face with Clean Hands

 Before you apply anything to your face, start with a clean slate.
-CLn Facial Cleanser won’t bleach clothes or towels, and is tough on microbes but gentle on skin.
+CLn Facial Cleanser won’t bleach clothes or towels, and is gentle on skin.
 When you apply makeup to a clean face, you’re less likely to pass bacteria back to your products.
 Win!

 Wash Your Brushes Every 1-2 Weeks